ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 web-56c74df886-gpf9c   1/1     Running   0          3m13s
 web-56c74df886-kz95s   1/1     Running   0          3m13s
 ```
-2. Notice that there are three pods, each starting with our deployment name (`web`).
+2. Notice that there are three pods, each starting with our Deployment name (`web`).
 There's one pod for each replica in our Deployment.
-3. Edit your deployment again, changing the `replicas` to `2`.
+3. Edit your Deployment again, changing the `replicas` to `2`.
 Immediately list the pods again:
 ```shell
 $ kubectl --kubeconfig="/path/to/kubeconfig.yml" edit deployment web